gravitational/teleconsole/README.md

 which is a clustered SSH server with built-in SSH bastion/proxy.
 Both projects are open source and hosted [here on Github](https://github.com/gravitational/teleport/blob/master/README.md).

-Here is what happens when you type `teleconsole`:
+What happens when you type `teleconsole`?

 1. It generates unique SSH credentials for you.
 2. It launches an SSH server on your host, listening on a random local TCP port.